wjdenny/wjdenny.github.io/content/Capitalist frameworks don't work in markets where the focus is on use-value and worth.md

 ---
-tags: [ "statement", "topic/labor", "topic/critical-theory/capitalism" ]
+tags: [ "statement", "labor", "capitalism" ]
 ---
 Capitalist frameworks don't work in markets where the focus is on use-value and worth like in education, healthcare, infrastructure.